JayMassey98/the-nether-refined/README.md

 The following Minecraft versions are supported:

 * 1.21.9
+* 1.21.10

 ## FAQ

 ### Will previous versions be supported in the future?
 Yes, although this isn't a high priority at the moment.
-Please note though that certain features will not be possible to backport to older versions, such as dried ghasts spawning in nether fossils.